 - Know what’s deductible.

 You can only deduct from what is actually deductible.
 If you spend thousands of dollars on items that aren’t deductible, you won’t see a dime from the IRS on your return.

 Managing your business’ expenses will save you a severe headache and save you from a potential penalty if you don’t file everything correctly.
 Your business deserves to be covered, and you deserve to save money while protecting your business.
-To find the right business insurance that will protect and cover your company, be sure to contact Scavone Insurance Center, located in White Plains!
+To find the right business insurance that will protect and cover your company, be sure to contact Scavone Insurance Agency Center LLC, located in White Plains!